ashleydavis/db-fixture-rest-api/README.md

 ## Important files

-    fixtures/                   -> Database fixtures live under this directory. example-json-fixture/   -> An example database fixture in JSON format. example-js-fixture/     -> An example database fixture in JavaScript format.
+    index.js                    -> The JavaScript file that implements the REST API. fixtures/                   -> Database fixtures live under this directory. example-json-fixture/   -> An example database fixture in JSON format. example-js-fixture/     -> An example database fixture in JavaScript format.